Updated May 15, 2023

 Introduction To GIT

-The various process like designing, product management, development, marketing, and customer support can be easily handled using GIT.
-It favors both programmers and non-technical users keeping monitor the history of their project files by storing different versions of files.
-The main purpose of GIT is to manage source code in software development or a file which change over time.
-GIT is needed to prevent code conflicts between the developers.
+Various processes like designing, product management, development, marketing, and customer support can be easily handled using GIT.
+It favors programmers and non-technical users monitoring the history of their project files by storing different versions of files.
+The primary purpose of GIT is to manage source code in software development or a file that changes over time.
+Developers need GIT to prevent code conflicts.

-Some basic commands of git are as follow:
+Some basic commands of git are as follows: